TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 11/Psalms 11.3.md

 ---

-If the foundations be destroyed, What can the righteous do?
+If the foundations are destroyed, what can the righteous do?